 • Return to pier in Civitavecchia – 75 minutes (depending on traffic conditions);

 • Tour sequence may be altered to avoid congestions but we always cover,

 • Pick up/drop off directly at your ship’s gangway.

 • A fun and informative private English speaking driver & guide to lead you through the day.

 • Private transportation in air-conditioned and fully equipped luxury Mercedes Benz vehicle.

-• Free wi-fi and fresh bottled water on board.
+• Fresh bottled water on board.

 • Parking, city passes, fuel & tolls.